henry-AY/monoGPT/README.md

-# MultilangGPT
+# MonoGPT

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/)

 > Author(s): Henry Yost (henry-AY), Jessy Garcia (jgarc826), Dmitry Sorokin (Dekamayaro)

 A <ins>Generative Pre-trained Transformer</ins> (GPT) is a type of artificial intelligence that understands and generates human-like text.
 We will be using the <a href="https://pytorch.org/docs/stable/nn.html"><ins>PyTorch.nn</a> (Neural network) library</ins> which houses transformer architecture.
-The goal of multilangGPT is to output linguistic text similar to humans' capabilities.
+The goal of MonoGPT is to output linguistic text similar to humans' capabilities.
 Ultimately, we want the model to produce undifferentiable text (compared to a human).
 The model will have a range of languages, initially starting with English, and then moving forward to other languages.
 The majority and basis of the architecture come from Andrej Karpathy's <a href="https://github.com/karpathy/nanoGPT">nanoGPT</a> GitHub repo, however, all analyses and text files are independent and licensed uniquely.

-## Transformer Architecture used in multilangGPT
+## Transformer Architecture used in MonoGPT
 <p align="center">
   <img src="readme_files/Transformer.png" width="400" height="675"/>
 </p>